Baylor vs. Auburn College Basketball Predictions & Picks - November 7

 Baylor Performance Insights

-- On the boards, the Bears were 283rd in the country in rebounds (29.9 per game) last season.
+- On the glass, the Bears were 283rd in the country in rebounds (29.9 per game) last season.
 They were 59th in rebounds allowed (29.1 per game).

-- Baylor was 95th in the nation in assists (14.2 per game) last year.
+- Baylor was 95th in college basketball in assists (14.2 per game) last season.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.